What is Gregg Popovich's Net Worth and Salary?

 Popovich is also known for his involvement in various disaster-relief efforts.
 After Hurricane Irma and Maria, Gregg Popovich supported an organization called Shoes That Fit, which helped children in need find shoes following the disaster.
 Popovich has also allied himself with J/P HRO, an organization that provides aid following hurricanes that have ravaged Haiti and the Caribbean.

 In addition, Gregg Popovich has been an outspoken critic of President Donald Trump over the years.

 In 2002, Gregg purchased a condo in San Francisco for $1.475 million.
 The Presidio Heights apartment features 1,950 square feet, a fireplace, and large windows that provide a stunning view of the city.
 In 2020, it was reported that Popovich put this property up for sale for $2.675 million.

 In 2005, Gregg and his wife purchased a home in San Antonio that was originally constructed in 1999.
 Located in the gated community of Vineyard Estates, the custom-built home features 9,640 square feet of living space.
 Highlights include 2.2 acres of outdoor space complete with a large, vanishing-edge pool, and a 600-square-foot wine cellar capable of holding more than 3,000 bottles of wine.

 Although the property certainly had its attractions, selling it wasn't easy for Popovich.
-Although he initially listed the property for $4.5 million, he slashed the price down to $3.5 million a year later after failing to find a buyer.
+He initially listed the property for $4.5 million.
+He slashed the price down to $3.5 million a year later after failing to find a buyer.